Onboarding Options for macOS: Workspace ONE Operational Tutorial

 • Set Create New Admin Account to YES and configure Admin Account details.

-• Authenticate to Workspace ONE UEM using the user account configured for Single-User Staging (from step 1).
+• Authenticate to Workspace ONE UEM using the user account configured for Single User Staging (created in the prerequisites).

 • When the device enrolls during the Setup Assistant, the profile containing the directory payload will be installed during the AwaitConfiguration phase.
 This binds macOS to your network-based directory service (such as Microsoft Active Directory).